Get,

 What is Cortisol?

-Cortisol, dubbed as the “stress hormone”, but what’s more to it?
+Cortisol is a steroid hormone made by our adrenal glands.
+Usually labelled as the “stress hormone”, it has more to it.
 Let’s explore its role and the impact of its ups and downs on us.

 Role of Cortisol in the Body

-• It keeps your blood sugar in check, giving you energy when you’re stressed.
+• It keeps our blood sugar in check, giving energy when we’re stressed.

-• It helps reduce inflammation when you get hurt or sick.
+• It helps reduce inflammation when we get hurt or sick.

-• It controls how fats, proteins, and carbs are used by our bodies, impacting our weight, muscles, and even our cravings.
+• It controls how fats, proteins, and carbohydrates are used by our bodies, impacting our weight, muscles, and even our cravings.

 • It helps keep our blood pressure and heart running fine when we’re stressed.